Learning Efficient Coding of Natural Images with Maximum Manifold Capacity Representations: Discussion

-\comment{Previous work has proposed manifold capacity theory as a means of understanding the performance of deep neural networks trained using traditional supervised methods \citep{cohen2020separability}.
-Given that manifold capacity theory is particularly well-suited for analyzing high dimensional feature spaces, while many SSL methods are motivated by information criterion, we wondered whether manifold capacity could serve as a useful objective function.} \comment{Here we have developed a measure of manifold capacity for use as an objective function to optimize representations.} Our formulation relies on a restricted form of manifold capacity, in which we approximate the manifold geometries as elliptical.
+\comment{ Our formulation relies on a restricted form of manifold capacity, in which we approximate the manifold geometries as elliptical.
 This significantly reduces the computation required to calculate the geometric properties that dictate capacity, allowing its efficient use as a SSL learning objective.
 Although representational manifold geometries are generally not elliptical, we have demonstrated that this approximation can nonetheless produce a useful learning signal, and leads to networks with high manifold capacity (Fig.~\ref{fig: MFTMA}).
-Nevertheless, it would be interesting to consider other reductions of the mean field manifold capacity that can capture non-elliptical structure of individual manifolds, perhaps by computing higher order statistics of constituent points.
+Nevertheless, it would be interesting to consider other reductions of the mean field manifold capacity that can capture non-elliptical structure of individual manifolds, perhaps by computing higher order statistics of constituent points. }